vrockai/pipeline-test/docs/content.md

 ---

-## The Potential of Meta-Proteomics and Artificial Intelligence to Establish the Next Generation of Probiotics for Personalized Healthcare.
+## The Potential of Meta-Proteomics and Artificial Intelligence to Establish the Next Generation of Probiotics for Personalized Healthcare
- 23.11.2023, _A Das, RN Behera, A Kapoor, K Ambatipudi_

-_Humans, Artificial Intelligence, Proteomics, Probiotics, Gastrointestinal Microbiome, Delivery of Health Care_ The symbiosis of probiotic bacteria with humans has rendered various health benefits while providing nutrition and a suitable environment for their survival.
-However, the probiotics must survive unfavorable gut conditions to exert beneficial effects.
-The intrinsic resistance of probiotics to survive harsh conditions results from a myriad of proteins.
-Interaction of microbial proteins with the host is indispensable for modulating the gut microbiome, such as interaction with cell receptors and protective action against pathogens.
-The complex interplay of proteins should be unraveled by utilizing metaproteomic strategies.
-The contribution of probiotics to health is now widely accepted.
-However, due to the inconsistency of generalized probiotics, contemporary research toward precision probiotics has gained momentum for customized treatment.
-This review explores the application of metaproteomics and AI/ML algorithms in resolving multiomics data analysis and in silico prediction of microbial features for screening specific beneficial probiotic organisms.
-Implementing these integrative strategies could augment the potential of precision probiotics for personalized healthcare.

 [Source](https://doi.org/10.1021/acs.jafc.3c03834)

-10.1021/acs.jafc.3c03834

 ---